mvincerx/git-workflows-training/README.md

 # git-workflows-training

-This training repo is used to train contributors to Clear Linux\* documentation on:
+This training repo is used to train contributors to Clear Linux\* documentation on how to:

-* How to use git commands
+* Use git commands
-* How to fork, clone, and add an upstream of https://github.com/clearlinux/clear-linux-documentation
+* Fork, clone, and add an upstream of https://github.com/clearlinux/clear-linux-documentation
+* Add remotes and create branches
-* How to collaborate with contributors and reviewers
+* Apply Clear Linux\* rules of collaboration for contributors and reviewers

-The files contained herein are not official Clear Linux documentation.
+*Note:The files contained herein are not official Clear Linux documentation.*